Big Question: Should You Buy, Hold, or Sell Your Commercial Property in Post COVID-19 Era?

 However, commercial rents typically fall when the economy stumbles due to decreased business investment and consumer spending.

-The increasingly aggressive monetary policy is expected to result in higher long-term interest rates, potentially triggering a recession and more stringent commercial lending standards.
+The increasingly aggressive monetary policy is expected to result in higher long-term interest rate, potentially triggering a recession and more stringent commercial lending standards.

 When interest rates rise, and lending becomes prohibitive, many investors pull back, ultimately causing CRE property values to fall.